rbind/daijiang/content/en/2017-04-05-writing-academic-papers-with-rmarkdown.md

 date: '2017-04-05'
 ---

-> TL;DR: just jump to the [Github repository](https://github.com/daijiang/workflow_demo) to see the examples.
+> TL;DR: Rmarkdown and bookdown are awesome; you should use it to write papers; and [here](https://github.com/daijiang/workflow_demo) is a minimal example.

 I have been using LaTex for most of the [papers](/resume) I have published so far (admittedly not that many), even though *all* of my co-authors use Microsoft Word.
 Why?
 Several reasons for this.

 1. When wrting, we should only focus on the content, not worrying about the typesetting, which we will take care later.
 Word, on the other hand, allows you to see what you get when you write.
 This makes people (me at least) hard to ignore the typesetting when writing.
 2. It is hard to update the figures and pictures inserted into the manuscript in Word.
 You need delete old ones and insert new ones whenever your figures are updated.
 Of course, you can say that do not insert figures until the submission.
 But wouldn't it be easier to revise the manuscript when figures are included in the main text?
 Using LaTex, I can just put the path of figures there and not worry about replace them in the main text.
-3. I agree with the concept of [literature programming](https://en.wikipedia.org/wiki/Literate_programming).
-LaTex allows us to mix code with text in the same file, which increases the reproducibility and decreases potential errors.
+3. [Literature programming:](https://en.wikipedia.org/wiki/Literate_programming) LaTex allows us to mix code with text in the same file, which increases the reproducibility and decreases potential errors.
-4. Cross-references is easy in LaTex (just `\label` and `\ref`). within Word, it is painful to get the samething.
+4. Cross-references is easy in LaTex (just `\label` and `\ref`).
+With Word, it is painful to get the same thing.

 However, LaTex has its learning curve and quirks.
 And even though it intends to make people to focus on content, we usually spend lots of time fighting with things like floats.
 Not to mention the collaboration barrier betwen its users to Word users.
 When I finished a draft of my paper, I need to convert it to Word using pandoc so my advisor can edit.
 Doing it this way, however, figures and tables are usually messed up, as well as cross-references.
 Tables will be just LaTex source codes there; cross-references will be replaced with their labels (e.g. see Table tab-labels instead of see Table 1).
-So everytime, I need to write something like "please do not care the typesetting" in the email to my advisor.
+So everytime, I need to write something like "please do not care about the typesetting" in the email to my advisor.

 Until recently, I found that the convertion from LaTex and Rmarkdown to Word is reasonably good, thanks to [`bookdown`](https://bookdown.org/yihui/bookdown/) by [Yihui](www.yihui.name).
-Recently, I just finished my first manuscript written in Rmarkdown 100%.
+I just finished my first manuscript written in Rmarkdown 100%.
 Both my advisor and I are quite happy with it.
-Therefore, in this post, I am going to talk briefly the whole process of writing academic papers with Rmarkdown.
+Therefore, in this post, I am going to talk briefly the process of writing academic papers with Rmarkdown.

 # Markdown and Rmarkdown